 Theta Sigma Chi

 Theta Sigma Chi was founded in 1985 as a diverse group of individuals.
-As a sorority, we enjoy good times, good fun, service, academics and lasting friendship.
-Theta Sigma Chi believes in unity through individuality, and we will always encourage our members to express themselves in their own unique way.
-Our annual all campus event is Mr. AC, a male talent show on campus, which the proceeds go to help with breast cancer research.
-This year the funds will go to Women Rock, a local breast cancer organization.
-Our colors are pink and blue, and our symbols are a star and Alstroemeria.
+As a sorority, we strive to uphold our pillars of sisterhood, leadership, scholarship, philanthropy, and socializing by being a strong and positive presence on campus.
+Theta Sigma Chi prides itself on individuality, thus we encourage each and every one of our members to express themselves in their own unique way.
+Our annual all campus event is Mr. AC, a male beauty pageant.
+All of the proceeds from this show are donated to a local breast cancer organization, Women Rock, in order to fund breast cancer research.
+Our colors are baby pink and royal blue, and our symbols are a five pointed star and Alstroemeria flower.
 Our motto is “Unity through Individuality”.

 The Xi Eps are known for their unique flamingo lifestyle, and the unbreakable bond and respect for their sisters.
 They are a group of women brought together to have fun and assist the Sherman community since 1985.
 Beyond supporting each other academically and socially, the girls come together to celebrate each others achievements in their widely varied individual pursuits.
 This year, these classy ladies held several events including Floozapalooza, an on-campus event to bring awareness about victim blaming, and volunteering at the Denison Unitarian Church which accepts members of all peaceful faiths and ideologies.
 The sisters believe that each day should be celebrated and members can be heard shouting, “so happy it’s Tuesday!” to friends around campus.
 Our colors are pink and black.
 Our symbol is the pink rose with a black ribbon.
 Our sorority mascot is the flamingo.